 Campbell’s research has been published in Journalism and Mass Communication Quarterly, American Journalism, Journalism History, Editor & Publisher, and American Journalism Review.

 He also has been featured on C-SPAN’s “Lectures in History” series.

-Campbell earned his bachelor’s degree at Ohio Wesleyan University and his doctorate at the University of North Carolina at Chapel Hill.
+Campbell earned his bachelor’s degree at Ohio Wesleyan University and his doctorate in mass communication at the University of North Carolina at Chapel Hill.

 He also studied for a year at the University of Fribourg in Switzerland, where he played for City Fribourg, a Swiss semipro basketball team.
 Images of Fribourg, a medieval city that stradles Switzerland’s French-German linguistic border, are shown below.